Vlogo11/pocketcomputermanager_exe/README.md

 # Pocket Computer Manager
-## Main Advantages - A software, that makes your life easier
+## Main Advantages - A Software, That Makes Your life Faster
 - Everything in a clean, user-friendly, portable and pocket program
 - The program gives you almost all the features that you can find in those separate programs
   - Windows File Explorer